Tatannuaq: Coppermine expedition

+Beginning the expedition

-Following the Napoleonic Wars, the British Admiralty placed great emphasis on the discovery of a hypothetical Northwest Passage, supposedly offering a viable sea route between the Atlantic and Pacific Oceans.
-Following an abortive 1818 expedition to Svalbard, Royal Navy officer John Franklin was appointed to travel overland from the North American mainland to explore the Arctic coastline, hoping to meet with a concurrent naval expedition by William Edward Parry intending to traverse Lancaster Sound.
+Following the Napoleonic Wars, the British Admiralty placed great emphasis on the discovery of a hypothetical Northwest Passage, a geographic phenomenon that would supposedly offer a viable sea route between the Atlantic and Pacific Oceans.
+Royal Navy officer John Franklin was appointed to travel by foot from the North American mainland to explore the Arctic coastline, hoping to meet with a concurrent naval expedition by William Edward Parry intending to traverse Lancaster Sound.
+Franklin hired Inuit interpreters for the expedition to advise him on the shape of the shorelines and facilitate trade with communities they met along the route.

-Franklin attempted to hire one or two Inuit interpreters for the expedition, but encountered difficulties and delays due to a lack of suitable candidates at Churchill or Cumberland House.
-A clerk at York Factory, tasked to hire interpreters, wrote in December 1819 that it would not be possible to find a suitable guide in time for the expedition's departure from its wintering grounds at Fort Enterprise the following year.
-Franklin's party gathered at the North West Company (NWC) post of Fort Providence in early August 1820 and met with Akaitcho, chief of the Yellowknives, who warned of possible Inuit hostilities during the journey.

-Coppermine service

-Tatannuaq, still in Inuit territory, was eventually contacted and hired as an interpreter for the expedition.
-On June 30, 1820, alongside another Inuk interpreter named Hoeootoerock, he arrived at York Factory.
+Tatannuaq, still in Inuit territory, was hired as an interpreter for the expedition in 1820.
+On June 30, alongside another Inuk interpreter named Hoeootoerock, he arrived at York Factory.
 The two arrived at Norway House by August 14, reaching Cumberland House nine days later.
 From Cumberland House, they joined a large party departing towards Fort Chipewyan.
 Departing from the fort on October 1 alongside a fur brigade headed to Fort Resolution, they reached Great Slave Lake a week later.
-Although Hudson's Bay Company trader Robert McVicar attempted to negotiate the interpreters' passage to Fort Providence aboard a NWC canoe, the vessel was unable to take additional weight, and the interpreters were forced to camp amidst winter weather by the HBC post at Moose Deer Island, near Fort Resolution.
+Although HBC trader Robert McVicar attempted to negotiate the interpreters' passage to Fort Providence aboard a North West Company (NWC) canoe, the vessel was unable to take additional weight, and the interpreters were forced to camp amidst winter weather by the HBC post at Moose Deer Island, near Fort Resolution.
 The two built an igloo on the island, and in December were found by NWC representative Willard Wentzel and fellow interpreter Pierre St. Germain, who escorted them to the expedition.
-They arrived at Franklin's post at Fort Enterprise on January 25.
+They arrived at Franklin's post at Fort Enterprise in late January 1821.
+(Note: Some sources state that they arrived on January 25 while others state that they arrived on January 27.)

-Upon arriving at Fort Enterprise, Franklin attempted to discern the abilities of the two interpreters by comparing their speech to a Inuttitut (an Inuit dialect from northern Labrador) gospel.
-Presented with regional maps, Tatannuaq was able to recognize geographical features he had not visited, such as Chesterfield Inlet, and described various Inuit groups.
-Tatannuaq explained igloo construction to Franklin, who detailed the process meticulously in his diaries.
-Both Tatannuaq and Hoeootoerock came to be regarded as helpful and good-spirited interpreters by the expedition party.
+Franklin attempted to discern the abilities of the two interpreters by comparing their speech to an Inuttitut (an Inuit dialect from northern Labrador) gospel.
+Presented with regional maps, Tatannuaq recognized geographical features he had not visited, such as Chesterfield Inlet, and gave details on geographic features not on the map.
+He explained that his community had traded with three different groups who claimed to reside in an area north of his home.
+In April, he constructed an igloo with Hoeootoerock and explained its construction to Franklin, who detailed the process meticulously in his diaries.
+Both Tatannuaq and Hoeootoerock were regarded as helpful and good-spirited interpreters by the expedition party.
+George Back wrote that Tatannuaq was a great chief who acted with superiority over Hoeootoerock.
+Tatannuaq also insisted that other expedition members treat him with similar deference to that of an officer.
+Tatannuaq spent time writing and smoking.